● All-in-one Android MDM Solution;

 As a parent, you want to watch your children online to ensure they are not being bullied or have other concerns, but text slang can make that difficult.
 For instance, knowing what SOS means is important if you see a text including SOS.
 Let's look at the phrase and how it is used today so you know whether it is something to be concerned about.

-SOS is an acronym that stands for 'Save Our Ship'.
+SOS is an acronym that stands for 'Save Our Ship', it is well-known as another phrase to get help from others.
 It was introduced in 1906 as a maritime distress signal, with the Titanic one of the first ships to use it.
 All language evolves, though, and SOS has become synonymous with 'help'.
 It stopped being just for maritime use by the middle of the 20th century, and today it has become something else.

 While SOS evolved into a general cry for help, including a chart-topping song by Swedish pop sensations ABBA, your children are using it too.
 But the SOS meaning in text and other online messengers and apps is slightly different.
 It is used to show distress but is often used in a more jokey manner about less serious things, although it can mean a problem too.

 The key is knowing what SOS stands for if your kid uses it in context.
 If the conversation is about something trivial, it is likely joking.

 For instance, if a friend messages "Harry Styles has a new girlfriend" and responds, "Nooo, SOS!" it is not serious.

 However, a text saying, "Andy sent an SOS, his parents are arguing again, can he stay here tonight?" is more serious.

 SOS stands for 'help' or similar in those conversations, but you may see SOS used differently.
 Text, messenger and Facebook SOS can also include statements such as "Just so you know, SOS."
 It doesn't fit the 'help me' meaning, even the jokey version, so what does SOS mean in this scenario?